Checkered Marble Floors: Timeless Elegance or High-Maintenance Hassle?

 Maybe it’s the drama.
 Maybe it’s the way they hark back to grand European estates and old-Hollywood hotels.
 Whatever it is, this classic pattern is enjoying a fresh renaissance—and it still whispers timeless elegance.

-Whether you’re renovating a historic home or designing a crisp, modern space, you’ve probably wondered: Are checkered marble floors just eye candy, or are they genuinely worth the investment?
+Whether you’re renovating a historic home or designing a crisp, modern space, you’ve probably wondered:

 Let’s dive a little deeper.